dftbplus/dftbplus/tools/python/api/README.rst

 You can install the script package via the standard 'python setup' mechanism.
-If you want to install it system-wide into your normal python installation, for the script in the tools/pythonapi/ sub-directory you simply issue::
+If you want to install it system-wide into your normal python installation, for the script in the tools/python/api/ sub-directory you simply issue::

-  python setup.py
+  python -m pip install .

 with an appropriate level of permission.